 This survey targets commercial corporations in Japan and selects a sampling of these commercial corporations at random.
-Commercial corporations refer to general partnership companies, limited partnership companies, limited partnership companies, limited liability companies, and stock companies whose head offices are located in Japan, as well as shinkin banks, the Federation of Shinkin Banks, credit cooperatives, the Federation of Labor Banks, The Norinchukin Bank, the Federation of Credit Agricultural Cooperatives, the Federation of Credit Fisheries Cooperatives, the Federation of Fishery Processing Cooperatives, life insurance companies, and non-life insurance companies whose main business offices are located in Japan.
+Commercial corporations refer to general partnership companies, limited partnership companies, limited liability companies, and stock companies whose head offices are located in Japan, as well as shinkin banks, the Federation of Shinkin Banks, credit cooperatives, the Federation of Credit Cooperatives, labor banks, the Federation of Labor Banks, The Norinchukin Bank, the Federation of Credit Agricultural Cooperatives, the Federation of Credit Fisheries Cooperatives, the Federation of Fishery Processing Cooperatives, life insurance companies, and non-life insurance companies whose main business offices are located in Japan.